 The second entry introduced The DeSantaficaction process.
 It means that Scott/Santa is slowly reversing back to his old self.
 Adding more flavor to the mythology of Santa’s magic.

 Scott/Santa mentions a famous actor he thought was “straighten out.”
 I’ll give you a hint, the actor worked on a sitcom with Duckie, (off of Pretty In Pink) as his onscreen brother.
-Turns out he’s still on The Naughty List after he got fired on making negative comments on the series creator.
+Turns out he’s still on The Naughty List after he got fired for making negative comments on the series creator.

 There’s a Pause Worthy Moment of a Kim Possible portrait.
 Back when The Disney Channel wasn’t influenced by Dan Schneider’s television stinkers.

 Robo-Santa quotes a Buzz Lightyear line.
 I’ll give Tim an Extra Point for saying a special shout-out to Toy Story.
+Which is the very first movie my mom took me to see and the reason why I’m passionate about motion pictures.

 A fart scene made me laugh uncontrollably.